EduBirdie: History

 In 2019, EduBirdie started to operate under a new owner, I3 Technology Ltd to bring the company a new business model.
 Later that year, EduBirdie partnered with CHADD and donated from every order to help children with ADHD syndrome.

 After numerous spelling-related accusations on Twitter, EduBirdie offered to proofread Donald Trump's tweets free of charge to prevent grammatical mistakes.

-In 2019 EduBirdie.com unveiled EduBRIDIE, a service to provide professional support for brides, grooms and wedding party members writing vows and speeches.
+In 2019, EduBirdie unveiled EduBirdie.com, a service that provides professional support for brides, grooms, and wedding party members writing vows and speeches.

+During the summer of 2022, EduBirdie launched the Destination Reviewers project.
+The campaign aimed to attract students who'd share their honest experiences and real feedback on specific places to go and why.

+In December 2022, EduBirdie opened the Christmas Moodcatcher position.
+The purpose was to look for people who would help others catch the spirit of Christmas in a fist and, more importantly, keep it as long as possible.

+In spring 2023, together with the Lady Pink team, EduBirdie initiated a notable project to address Academic Burnout and support students facing this widespread challenge with bright graffiti.

+In autumn 2023, EduBirdie made considerable research showing that 16% of new graduates spend at least six months to find a job.

+During November–December 2023, EduBirdie surveyed 2,000 young people in the US on how social media has shaped their career choices and affected their professional lives.
+The results showed that as much as social media can help young people to succeed, it can also hinder their future if misused.

 Work process

 Structure

 EduBirdie connects users with writers through an auction process, where writers bid on the proposals available.
 Unlike the majority of freelance platforms, each writer is chosen and hired directly by the company through an internal multi-step process: